Rinthy-AI/gemm/gemm.md

 loop over the rows and colums, emitting characters and elements as necessary to satisfy these requirements.
 As with `verify` above, different `printf` calls are needed depending on the type.

+This function is only called when `DEBUG_OUTPUT` is `true`.
+For large matrices, this produces a lot of output.

 ```cpp
 template<typename ELEMENT>